-- a.
-Design, install, implement and maintain effective pollution prevention measures to minimize the discharge of pollutants. - a-b.
-Handle and dispose Aall pollutants, including waste materials and demolition debris, that occur on on-site shall be handled and disposed of in a manner that does not cause contamination of stormwater. - b-c.
-Provide Cover, containment, and protection from vandalism shall be provided for all chemicals, liquid products, petroleum products, and other materials that have the potential to pose a threat to human health or the environment.
-On-site fueling tanks shall-must include secondary containment.
+a.
+Design, install, implement and maintain effective pollution prevention measures to minimize the discharge of pollutants.

+b.
+Handle and dispose all pollutants, including waste materials and demolition debris, that occur on-site in a manner that does not cause contamination of stormwater.

+c.
+Provide cover, containment, and protection from vandalism for all chemicals, liquid products, petroleum products, and other materials that have the potential to pose a threat to human health or the environment.
+On-site fueling tanks must include secondary containment.
 Secondary containment means placing tanks or containers within an impervious structure capable of containing 110% of the volume contained in the largest tank within the containment structure.
-Double walled tanks do not require additional secondary containment. - ed.
-Conduct Mmaintenance, fueling, and repair of heavy equipment and vehicles shall be conducted using spill prevention and control measures.
-Clean contaminated surfaces shall be cleaned immediately following any spill incident. - d.e.
-Discharge Wwheel wash or tire bath wastewater shall be discharged to a separate on-site treatment system that prevents discharge to surface water, such as closed loop recirculation or upland application, or to the sanitary sewer upon approval by the King County Wastewater Treatment Division and the city's utilities department. - e.f.
-Applyication of fertilizers and pesticides shall be conducted in a manner and at application rates that will not result in loss of chemicals to stormwater runoff.
-Follow Mm anufacturers' label requirements for application rates and procedures shall be followed. - g.
-Use BMPs shall be used to prevent or treat contamination of stormwater runoff by pH modifying sources.
-These sources for this contamination include, but are not limited to: bulk cement, cement kiln dust, fly ash, new concrete washing and curing waters, waste streams generated from concrete grinding and sawing, exposed aggregate processes, dewatering concrete vaults, concrete pumping and mixer washout waters. - h.
-Adjust the pH of stormwater Permittees are required to adjust the pH of stormwater if necessary to prevent violations of water quality standards. - £i.
+Double walled tanks do not require additional secondary containment.

+d.
+Conduct maintenance, fueling, and repair of heavy equipment and vehicles using spill prevention and control measures.
+Clean contaminated surfaces immediately following any spill incident.

+e.
+Discharge wheel wash or tire bath wastewater to a separate on-site treatment system that prevents discharge to surface water, such as closed loop recirculation or upland application, or to the sanitary sewer upon approval by the King County Wastewater Treatment Division and the city's utilities department.

+f.
+Appy fertilizers and pesticides in a manner and at application rates that will not result in loss of chemicals to stormwater runoff.
+Follow manufacturers' label requirements for application rates and procedures.

+g.
+Use BMPs to prevent contamination of stormwater runoff by pH modifying sources.
+The sources for this contamination include, but are not limited to: bulk cement, cement kiln dust, fly ash, new concrete washing and curing waters, waste streams generated from concrete grinding and sawing, exposed aggregate processes, dewatering concrete vaults, concrete pumping and mixer washout waters.

+h.
+Adjust the pH of stormwater if necessary to prevent violations of water quality standards.

+i.
 Assure that washout of concrete trucks is performed off-site or in designated concrete washout areas only.
 Do not wash out concrete trucks onto the ground, or into storm drains, open ditches, streets or streams.
 Do not dump excess concrete on-site, except in designated concrete washout areas.
 Concrete spillage or concrete discharge to surface waters of the state is prohibited.

-Commented [TT47]: This section revised to provide consistency with the NPDES Permit.

-g-j\Permittees are required to eon that written approval from the Washington State

-Department of Ecology before using chemical treatment other than CO2 or dry ice to adjust pH.
+j.
+Obtain written approval from Ecology before using chemical treatment other than CO2 or dry ice to adjust pH.
 Permittees shall provide the city with a copy of Ecology's written approval before commencing treatment.